34’000 – 1

 the target satellite, which has not been designed to facilitate the capture.

-it, freeing its orbit for future space operations and reducing risks of collision.
+it, freeing its orbit for future space operations and reducing risks of future collisions.

 the operation, repeat the cycle.
 It’s all about reusability.

-We are immensely proud to announce that our ClearSpace-1 ADR mission under the ESA ADRIOS programme has been successfully funded at the ESA Ministerial summit in Seville
+ClearSpace-1 ADR mission under the ESA ADRIOS programme has been successfully funded at the ESA 2019 Ministerial summit in Seville